-- 6.4.1 Network Rail can confirm that this application directly relates to paragraph 11 of Network Rail's ECML General Representation and is included in the power modelling report which is an Annex (Annex M) said letter. - 6.4.2 Network Rail wish to collaborate with Lumo on any necessary power mitigations and, where applicable, set these out in the TAC until such point future power upgrades alleviate the risk.
-For the avoidance of doubt this includes any ad-hoc request to run in 10-car formation and the existing power mitigation arrangement between Newcastle and Edinburgh will need to remain in place until such point future power upgrades alleviate the risk.
+6.4.1 Network Rail can confirm that this application directly relates to paragraph 11 of Network Rail's ECML General Representation letter to ORR and is included in the power modelling report in Annex M of said letter.

+6.4.2 Network Rail wish to collaborate with Hull Trains on any necessary power mitigations and, where applicable, set these out in the TAC until such point future power upgrades alleviate the risk.
+For the avoidance of doubt this includes any request to run in 10-car formation.